 Looking out at our lawn, filled with dandelions, has inspired me to keep finding new ways to use the plant in our kitchen.
-Next on my list is dandelion syrup, dandelion blossom cookies, cream of dandelion soup, and dandelion tea, as well as finding new ways to incorporate them into our favorite dishes.
-Yes, it seems I’m creating a whole new category of posts just for this wonderfully versatile weed But you better hurry, because before we know it, they’ll be turning to seed and we won’t get to enjoy them again like this until next year!
+Next on my list is dandelion syrup, dandelion blossom muffins, and cream of dandelion soup, as well as finding new ways to incorporate them into our favorite dishes.
+Yes, it seems I’m creating a whole new category of posts just for this wonderfully versatile weed 🙂 But you better hurry, because before we know it, they’ll be turning to seed and we won’t get to enjoy them again like this until next year!

 Some notes to consider when selecting and preparing dandelions:

 - When foraging for dandelions, make sure to stay away from areas close to roads, or areas that have been treated with pesticides.